Earlier this summer, I wrote about uniquely decodable codes.

 Uniquely decodable lists

 As an example: the word list “news” “newspaper” and “paper” is NOT uniquely decodable.
 To see why, let’s say we have the “message” “newspaper”.
-Interestingly, we wouldn’t be able to tell if “newspaper” is a combination of the two word “news” + “paper” or the word “newspaper”.
+Interestingly, we wouldn’t be able to tell if “newspaper” (which, say, is code for some other meaning) is a combination of the two word “news” + “paper” or the word “newspaper”.
 You can think of this as an ambiguity.

-How can we know if a code is uniquely decodable?
+How can we know if a code (a word list) is uniquely decodable?

-For “news”, “newspaper” and “elephant”, we’re a “no” on number 1 (the words are all different lengths), and we’re a “no” on number 2, since “news” is a prefix of “newspaper”; But we’re saved by option 3: None of the words are suffixes of other words on the list.
+For “news”, “newspaper” and “elephant”, we’re a “no” on number 1 (the words are all different lengths, so it could still be either uniquely decodable or not), and we’re a “no” on number 2, since “news” is a prefix of “newspaper”; But we’re saved by option 3: None of the words are suffixes of other words on the list.
 Thus, it’s uniquely decodable.

 Are there other ways to verify that a code in uniquely decodable?

 What if a list fails all three of the above criteria?
-It actually still could be uniquely decodable.
+Is it definitely not uniquely decodable?
 Consider the list:

 101